mcdonn/LSA2019-Reproducible-Research/installation.md

 If you already have a working copy of Python 3 on your machine (perhaps you installed [python.org](https://www.python.org/) version of Python at some point), then you have a choice:

 1. Keep your existing Python copy, and install the Anaconda version separately.
 Both copies of Python will work independently.
 To go with this option, follow the [Anaconda installation instructions above](#option-1-install-everything-through-anaconda).
 1. Add NLTK and Jupyter Notebook to your existing Python 3.
 This is a sensible thing to do!
-Follow instructions below.
+Follow the instructions below.
 It assumes you are familiar with `pip`.
     - In your console window (`cmd` for Windows, `Terminal` for Mac), use `pip3` to install the two add-on components:
 	- Install NLTK: `pip3 install nltk`
 	- Install Jupyter Notebook: `pip3 install jupyter`
     - If it did not work, `pip3` is not in your system's path.
 Google for solutions or install Anaconda instead.
     - If installation went fine, verify your setup:
          - In your console, use the command`jupyter notebook` to launch jupyter.
 It will open a tab in your default browser.
 	     - On the right-hand side, click on "New", choose "Python 3".
 Another tab will open up.
 	     - In the top cell, type in `import nltk`, and then hit the play ▶ button on top.
          - If there is no error message, your installation was successful.

 ## R and R Studio
 There are two options for installing R and RStudio. <img src='img/r-logo.png' align=right>